1982 to 1984 marked a critical shift in the computer book trade. The markets for these titles were accelerating, and so were the challenges!

 There was just one problem!

-I now was ready to author more book projects than Sams was positioned to produce.
+I was now ready to author more book projects than Sams was positioned to produce.
 It was time to beat my wings with greater force and speed.
 A new path before me, I began to test the larger technical book publishing firms.
-Joining forces with the mighty McGraw-Hill in New York, I created 4 titles for their Byte Books division.
+Joining forces with the mighty McGraw-Hill in New York, we created four titles for their Byte Books division.

 - Word Processing Primer